fluxury/fluxury/README.md

     export default createActions('INC', 'DEC', 'SET')
     ```

     This returns a key mirrored object.
+The key and the value are equal.
+It is a useful JS hack.

     ```js
     {